-Veeam Backup & Replication allows you to export disks of physical or virtual machines to the VMDK, VHD or VHDX formats.
+Veeam Backup & Replication allows you to export disks, that is, restore disks from backups of physical or virtual machines and convert them to the VMDK, VHD or VHDX formats.

-You can export disks from the following backups:
+You can restore disks from the following backups:

-- Backups of virtual and physical machines created with Veeam Agent for Microsoft Windows, Veeam Agent for Linux or Veeam Agent for Mac
+- Backups of virtual and physical machines created by Veeam Agent for Microsoft Windows, Veeam Agent for Linux or Veeam Agent for Mac

-- Backups of EC2 instances created with Veeam Backup for AWS
+- Backups of EC2 instances created by Veeam Backup for AWS

-- Backups of Azure VMs created with Veeam Backup for Microsoft Azure
+- Backups of Azure VMs created by Veeam Backup for Microsoft Azure

-- Backups of Nutanix AHV virtual machines created with Veeam Backup for Nutanix AHV
+- Backups of Nutanix AHV virtual machines created by Veeam Backup for Nutanix AHV

 - [Starting from Veeam Backup & Replication 11a (build 22.214.171.1241)] Backups of Google VM instances created by Veeam Backup for Google Cloud